UMDLARS/dtanm/DESIGN.md

 # Internal Design

+## File System
+The docker containers share a file system volumn mounted at `/cctf` and has the following structure.
+- `/cctf` - the root of the shared file system
+  - `attacks` - contains the uploaded attacks
+  - `server/gitrepos` - contains each team's source code
+  - `gold` - contains the gold source code

 ## MongoDB
 We use Mongo to store information for long term and per session.
 Below are all the collections ("tables") currently.